benjaminparry/benjaminparry.github.io/_posts/thoughts/2019-07-25-homebrew-webify-top.md

 After a good 20 minutes nerding out with Jeremy over the recent Apollo 11 delights on offer, I turned my focus to my neglected website.

-I’ve been playing a lot recently, switching up the site source code and trying not to break any URLs.
-So I decided to double check I hadn’t also broken any Indieweb goodness I had brewed in.
+A few months ago I played around with making my site a PWA, adding tags to my posts and generally switching up the site source code, trying not to break any URLs.
+I decided a quick win would be to double check I hadn’t also broken any Indieweb goodness I had previously brewed in.

 Turns out I had.
 So I spent the ~60 mins rebuilding some of what I’d broken or removed.